Sarah-Bue/lonely-galaxy/README.md

 **Header**
 ![Header Image](link)
 - The header is identical across all pages.
-- The header contains the company logo in the top left, and a navigation bar in the top right.
+- The header contains the business logo in the top left, and a navigation bar in the top right.
-- The company logo functions as a link to the landing page.
+- The logo functions as a link to the landing page.
 - The navigation bar  contains links to all other pages in the top right.
 - The current page is highlighted in a different color, and a hover effect for the remaining links provides additional feedback to the user.

 **Footer**
 ![Footer Image](link)
 - The footer is identical across all pages.
-- The footer contains the company address in the bottom left, and links to the company's social media channels in the bottom right.
+- The footer contains a location icon in the bottom left, and links to the business' social media channels in the bottom right.
+- On larger screens, the business' address appears next to the location icon.
-- The address functions as a link to the Bookings page, which includes a map.
+- The location icon functions as a link to the Bookings page, which includes a map and the business' full address.

 ### Home Page
 **Main Image**